MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 2. Preparation of Videos for Swiper
     - Videos require a small preview image for the thumbnail bar.
 Prepare this like the other thumbnails.
 Name it "video-1_thumb.jpg" (Where "video-1" could be any name for your video file).
     - Videos should have a "poster" to be shown as preview in the slider.
 It is required if you want to show the videos on the map.
-Prepare this poster with GPS-Data like you prepare other fotos for the slider.
+Prepare this poster with GPS-Data like you prepare other photos for the slider.
 Name it "video-1_poster.jpg" (Where "video-1" could be any name for your video file).

 3. Convert JPGs to WEBPs (optional)
     To drastically reduce disk-space and download times you may use webp files.
 I do that conversion locally on my computer and do NOT used WP for that.
 I use Imagemagick for that with the following powershell commands: